pip-services/pip-services-docs/content/en/python/sqlserver/connect/sqlserver_connection_resolver.md

 The SqlServerConnectionResolver class allows you to resolve connection and credential parameters, validates these parameters and generate a connection URI.

+Important points

+-  It is able to process multiple connections to PostgreSQL cluster nodes.

 #### Configuration parameters